Division and Multiplication of the Mirror -

 Art Takes On Religion

 “I cut the mirror together with its frame, so that the two halves of the frame, sticking to the two mirrors, testified to their original oneness.
-A series of works and operations on the divided mirror followed in different places and environments, from Corpus Christi in the United States, to Aalborg in Denmark.
-At the same time, my cooperative work, begun in 1967 with the poster for my studio opening, continued.
+A series of works and operations on the divided mirror followed in different places and environments, from Corpus Christi in the United States [on the occasion of a visit he paid to Cathleen Gallander, director of the Art Museum of South Texas, in November 1977] to Aalborg in Denmark [a solo exhibition held at the Nordjyllands Kunstmuseum in February 1978].
+At the same time, my collaborative work, begun in 1967 with the poster for my studio opening, continued.
 Thus, the theoretical and factual side of my work proceeded along parallel lines.
-The mirror stood for the theoretical side, cooperation stood for the factual one.
-My individuality, compared to the singularity of the mirror, was divided and multiplied when I created with someone else, just as the mirror is divided and multiplied…
+The mirror stood for the theoretical side, collaboration stood for the factual one.
+My individuality, compared to the singularity of the mirror, was divided and multiplied when I created with someone else, just as the mirror is divided and multiplied. [...]

-At San Sicario … I placed a mirror, where usually there was a painting, in a baroque frame on the altar of the church.
-Thus, just as in the early sixties I replaced canvas with mirrors on the walls of houses, art galleries, and museums, here, I replaced the canvas on the altar with a mirror….
+At San Sicario I placed a mirror, where usually there was a painting, in a baroque frame on the altar of the church.
+Thus, just as in the early sixties I replaced canvas with mirrors on the walls of houses, art galleries, and museums, here, I replaced the canvas on the altar with a mirror. [...]
 At the beginning of our century, the avant-garde made art again autonomous.
 Art ceased to be a symbol of religious and political power, but it is still far from the people, because its autonomy regards only its aesthetic side.
-Now art must find autonomy for its factual side as well….
-‘Art takes on religion’ means that art actively takes possession of those structures, such as religion, which rule thought; not with a view to replacing them itself, but in order to substitute them with a different interpretative system, a system intended to enhance people’s capacity to exert the functions of their own thought” (Michelangelo Pistoletto, Divisione e moltiplicazione dello specchio – L’arte assume la religione, Galleria Persano, Turin 1978).
+Now art must find autonomy for its factual side as well [...]
+‘Art takes on religion’ means that art actively takes possession of those structures, such as religion, which rule thought; not with a view to replacing them itself, but in order to replace them with a different system of interpretation, a system intended to enhance people’s capacity to execise the functions of their own thought.”

-In 1978 Pistoletto began a year-long residency at DAAD (the German academic exchange service) in Berlin.
-During this time the Nationalgalerie showed a group of his mirror paintings interspersed with works from the museum’s permanent collection.
-Thirteen of his other works were scattered in thirteen public places around the city.
-At Schweinebraden Gallery, in East Berlin, Pistoletto showed up at the opening of his exhibition An Island in Time dressed as a seventeenth-century gentleman.
-Here he also exhibited the design of a bridge, which became the logo of Creative Collaboration, carried out by Pistoletto in the United States the following year.
+In 1978 Pistoletto began a year-long residency at the DAAD [German Academic Exchange Service] in Berlin.
+During this time the Nationalgalerie showed a group of his Mirror Paintings interspersed with works from the museum’s permanent collection.
+Thirteen of his other works were scattered around the same number of public places in the city.
+In addition to the officially announced locations, Pistoletto staged an exhibition, entitled An Island in Time, at the Galerie Schweinebraden in the Eastern sector of the city.
+Pistoletto turned up for the opening of this exhibition on the other side of the Wall that divided the city at the time dressed as a 17th-century gentleman.
+Here he showed the work The Lecture (1975) and drew the image of a bridge.
+Called I Am the Bridge [Ich bin die Brücke], it would be used as the logo of the Creative Collaboration project carried out by Pistoletto in the United States the following year.

 click on the thumbnails